SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Ruby uses a double splat operator for associative array destructuring.
 [...
 OR *[1,2,3], 4] == [1,2,3,4]
 {**{:foo => 1, :bar => 2}, :quuz => 3} == {:foo=>1, :bar=>2, :quuz=>3} and {...{foo: 1, bar:2}, quuz:3} === { foo: 1, bar: 2, quuz: 3 }
+Rust's struct update syntax has some similarities to JS associative array destructuring Rust's struct update syntax uses the oparator .. for including all values of a struct instance into the current struct instance, use struct update sytnax.

 ## Errors